arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

 * Finally, in both the actual action (counting / calculating the length) is performed in the Leaf branch only.

-The fact that the shape of the two algorithms is the very same is not
-surprising: after all, both functions have to traverse the tree and, apparently, this shape captures the idea of *traversing a tree*.
+The fact that the shape of the two algorithms is the very same shoud not surprise: after all, both functions have to traverse the tree and, apparently, this shape captures the idea of *traversing a tree*.

 The implementations are almost a copy/paste.
 And copy/pasting is the root of all evil.
 It would be cool to abstract and isolate the